Clarithromycin is a prescription medicine. It's important to take it as advised by your doctor.

 If you forget to take it

-If you forget to take a dose, take it as soon as you remember, unless it's nearly time for your next dose.
+If you forget a dose of clarithromycin, take it as soon as you remember, unless it's nearly time for your next dose.
 If this happens, just leave out the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If you often forget doses, it may help to set an alarm to remind you.
-You could also ask your pharmacist for advice on other ways to remember to take your medicine.
+You could also ask your pharmacist for advice on other ways to help you to remember to take your medicine.

 If you take too much